-Some recent representative matters include:
+Some representative successes include:

-- We obtained the Rule 12(b) dismissal of a Federal Court action asserting claims of RICO, RICO conspiracy, violations of c.
+- We obtained the Rule 12(b) dismissal of a Federal District Court action asserting claims of RICO, RICO conspiracy, violations of c.
 93A, civil conspiracy and malicious prosecution against our clients.

 - In the week before trial and following service of our motion for sanctions for spoliation of evidence, we obtained a settlement for our client, a 10% shareholder in a medical practice, in which he received full compensation for the value of his shares, previously denied to him.

 - We achieved the successful buyout of our client’s ownership interest in a Massachusetts golf course and club.